Brain injuries from contact sports send thousands of children to ER annually, CDC says

 Whether on the grid iron, or on the playground, children of all ages remain at risk of traumatic brain injuries.

-The injuries can cause long-term physical, emotional and cognitive consequences, the Centers for Disease Control and Prevention.
+The injuries can cause long-term physical, emotional and cognitive consequences, according to the Centers for Disease Control and Prevention.

 A young person's developing nervous system and thinner skull can put them at higher risk of these effects.